psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 single executable that takes a Debian source package as input and builds Debian binary packages in its environment as output.

-With the builder prepared, we can safe the resulting state of the builder in the ``distribution`` dataset.
+With the builder prepared, we can save the resulting state of the builder in the ``distribution`` dataset.

 .. code-block:: bash